This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 Here’s a quick primer on lentil types!
-We long loved this legume as an economical and delicious superfood (here are some documented benefits of lentils per the National Institutes of Health).
-Make sure to use the type the recipe specifies, because they have different flavors, shapes, cook times.
-Here are a few of the most popular types of lentils:
+This legume is an economical and delicious superfood (here are some benefits of lentils per the National Institutes of Health).
+Knowing which lentil to use makes a big difference in your cooking.
+Here’s what I’ve learned:

 • French lentils (also called Puy lentils): French lentils hold their shape when cooked, making them different from brown, green and red lentils.
 These small and greenish-gray lentils are great for salads or stuffing into vegetables like sweet potatoes.